 Pluggable Authentication Modules (PAM) are a common mechanism for configuring authentication and authorization used by many UNIX programs and applications.
 If a program or application uses PAM for authentication and authorization, the rules for authenticating the user are configured in either the PAM configuration file, /etc/pam.conf or in application-specific files in the /etc/pam.d directory.

-The Centrify UNIX agent includes its own Pluggable Authentication Module (pam_centrifydc) that enables any application that uses PAM, such as ftpd, telnetd, login, and Apache, to authenticate users through Active Directory.
+The Centrify Agent for *NIX includes its own Pluggable Authentication Module (pam_centrifydc) that enables any application that uses PAM, such as ftpd, telnetd, login, and Apache, to authenticate users through Active Directory.
 When you join a domain, the pam_centrifydc module is automatically placed first in the PAM stack in system‑auth, so that it takes precedence over other authentication modules.

 The pam_centrifydc module is configured to work with adclient to provide a number of services, such as checking for password expiration, filtering for users and groups, and creating the local home directory and default user profile files for new users.
 The services provided through the pam_centrifydc module can be customized locally on a computer, modified through Active Directory group policy, or configured through a combination of local and Active Directory settings.

 - Requests the PAM-enabled application to prompt for a password when appropriate and verifies whether the application‑provided user name and password are valid in Active Directory.

 - Checks whether the user’s password has expired in Active Directory.
 If the password has expired, the pam_centrifydc module prompts the user to change the password, and forwards the new password to the adclient process, which communicates the change to Active Directory.